-Most of us understand that how we choose to talk to others, and the words we use toward/about someone is very important because they can impact what that person feels or how they see themselves.
-This is much the same when it comes to self-talk and how we choose to speak to ourselves and what we plant as a seed in our own inner thoughts.
+Most of us understand that how we talk to others and the words we decide to use are enormously important; they can influence what someone feels or how they see themselves.
+This is much the same when it comes to self-talk and what we sow as seed in our own inner thoughts.

-Self-talk is an internal discourse — that can be, for some, visual rather than verbal — that’s influenced by our subconscious mind and how we are (or are not) processing the thoughts, feelings, beliefs and experiences that we encounter throughout life.
-Like the ways in which we choose to speak to others, our self-talk can either be positive, uplifting and affirming or negative, restrictive and stagnating.
-It’s deeply connected to our overall mental health because it can both trigger or perpetuate cycles of stress, depression and anxiety.
+Self-talk is an internal discourse — for some it’s visual rather than verbal — that’s influenced by our subconscious and how we process the thoughts, feelings, beliefs and experiences we encounter throughout life.
+Like the ways in which we choose to speak to others; self-talk can either be positive, uplifting and affirming or negative, restrictive and stagnating.
+It’s deeply connected to our mental health because it can both trigger and perpetuate cycles of stress, depression and anxiety.

-Often it’s during the times when we are struggling in life when our self-talk can become particularly harsh or overly critical.
-As we fight through something that takes an emotional or mental toll on us, it can be very common that we start to speak about ourselves in a negative way causing us to generate more anxiety around our abilities, opportunities or successes.
-It can develop into a cycle of inaction or despondency that becomes self-fulfilling — so it’s essential that we learn how to combat it before it begins to work against us.
+It’s frequently during times of struggle that our self-talk becomes unusually harsh or overly critical.
+As we fight through something that takes an emotional or mental toll on us; it can be extremely commonplace to start speaking about ourselves in a negative way, causing us to generate more anxiety around our abilities, opportunities or successes.
+It can develop into a cycle of inaction or despondency that becomes self-fulfilling — therefore, it’s essential we learn how to combat this before it begins working against us.

-A useful step to begin combatting detrimental self-talk is to catch yourself when you do it and set aside some time (immediately, if convenient, or later on) to think about what may be behind it and whether or not it reflects reality (it’s an actual problem or issue that needs resolving) or if it’s a symptom/reaction to a separate issue that you’re grappling with.
-Get used to asking yourself if what you’ve just internalized is how you really think/feel or is it connected to something else that’s impacting your overall mental and emotional wellbeing.
-Consider whether or not your self-talk manifests a constructive way to move forward — if it doesn’t, and only serves to denigrate, it’s possible that you’re inwardly projecting your stress, anxiety or depression about something you’re navigating.
+An effective way to combat detrimental self-talk is to immediately interrupt that train of thought and challenge what’s behind it.
+Allow yourself some time to reflect on whether it’s a genuine problem/issue that needs resolving; or if it’s a symptom/reaction to a separate issue that you’re grappling with.
+Ask yourself if what you’ve internalized accurately represents how you think/feel; or is it connected to something else, that’s impacting your general mental and emotional well-being.
+Consider whether or not your self-talk manifests a constructive way to move forward — if it doesn’t and exclusively serves to denigrate, it’s possible that you’re inwardly projecting your stress, anxiety or depression about something else you’re navigating.

-Once you’ve examined why you might be using negative self-talk you can then actively challenge what you’ve said and turn it into something more realistic or self-soothing.
-For example, when I’m experiencing anxiety and stress I often disparage myself by saying I’m lazy if I haven’t done something or completed a task to my usual standard.
-As soon as I recognize that my inner dialogue is working against me, I take the time to remind myself that I don’t need to be outwardly productive in the same way when I’m emotionally tired and trying to manoeuvre through anxiety.
+Once the reason for using negative self-talk has been examined, you can begin challenging what you’ve expressed and transform it into something more realistic or self-soothing.
+For example, when I’m experiencing bouts of stress, I often disparage myself as lazy if I’ve achieved fewer things in the day than expected; or been unable to complete a task to a typical standard.
+As soon as I recognize my inner dialogue is working against me; I can remind myself that I don’t need to be as outwardly productive when emotionally drained and manoeuvring through anxiety — I can take care of myself first.